threadous/Environment/docs/api.md

 For easier understanding, 1 Network = 1 Remote Event.
 A `Network` is made up for 3 components: Name, Environment (Environment in which the networks runs in), and Core (the remote event object itself).

+Creating a network is very similar to creating a variable: